This article is currently under construction and is being expanded on a regular basis. |

 net stop checkmkservice; net start checkmkservice

-When the Windows service is restarted, the virtual Python environment is installed automatically.
+Once the Windows service has been restarted, the virtual Python environment will have been automatically installed.

 Alternatively, you can also download and install a current Python package from python.org.
 Make sure to activate the following options during installation: